-(1) AD MEASURES ON JAPANESE HOT-ROLLED STEEL SHEETS AND THICK PLATES; AD MEASURES ON JAPANESE COLD-ROLLED STEEL SHEETS determined.
-In addition, the AD duties will be imposed as a difference between the reference price and the export price of the products to be surveyed.
-However, the basis for the calculation of the reference price is not clarified, which raises doubts on the consistency with the AD Agreements.
-Until the final decision was made, the Japanese government had pointed out the above at the public hearing and the AD Committee and sought improvement by submitting a government opinion.
-However, the final decision was made although there was still a concern for the consistency with the WTO Agreements.
+(1) AD MEASURES ON JAPANESE HOT-ROLLED STEEL SHEETS AND THICK PLATES; AD MEASURES ON JAPANESE COLD-ROLLED STEEL SHEETS

+In May 2017, the Indian government made a final decision on Japanese hot-rolled steel sheets and thick plates and Japanese cold-rolled steel sheets.
+In this final decision, when determining injuries, the Indian government did not specifically consider how the subject products, which span a wide range of products and have different purposes and price ranges, affect the quantities and prices of like products in its domestic market.
+In addition, the AD duties were imposed on the difference between the reference price and the export price of the subject products.
+However, the basis for the calculation of the reference price was not clarified, which raised doubts on the consistency with the AD Agreement.
+Until the final decision was made, the Japanese government had pointed out the above at the public hearing and the AD Committee, and sought improvement by submitting a government opinion.
+However, the final decision was made although there was still a concern about the consistency with the WTO Agreements.
 For details of the original decision of this matter, refer to page 117 of the 2018 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA.